decodingml/llm-twin-course/README.md

 > [!IMPORTANT]
 > **The course is a work in progress.
 We plan to release a new lesson every 2 weeks.**

+`To understand the entire code step-by-step, check out our articles` ↓

 *The course is split into 11 lessons.
 Every Medium article will be its own lesson.*

 1. An End-to-End Framework for Production-Ready LLM Systems by Building Your LLM Twin